One of my dearest friends in the world left me a voicemail the other day. Her name is Abigail.

 Abigail is, what girls around the globe seek to be; funny, exciting, and sharp, with long legs, blonde hair, and green eyes as bright as her wit.

-“What part of me is me?”
-What if I am not who they think I am?
-Worse yet, what if I am not who I think I am?
+“What if I am not who they think I am?
+Worse yet, what if I am not who I think I am?”

 - What part of who I am is made up of a percentage of perception?